 If a company finds forced labor anywhere in its supply chain, we expect it to fix the problem if it can—and to change its sourcing relationships if it cannot.
 The companies we work with are keenly aware of the human rights abuses in Xinjiang, and they are working to ensure that their supply chains are not connected to those abuses.
 We are supporting them with guidance and supply chain tracing tools and training.

 FLA expects companies to identify potential sourcing relationships there and take steps to sever those ties.
 In addition, companies may face legal, financial, and reputational risks if they do not act.
 FLA companies regularly report to the FLA on their progress against our standards, including on forced labor.
-In 2022 and beyond, we will be looking for reports of specific measures our affiliates have taken to cut potential linkages to the Region based on their tracing activities.
+In 2022 and beyond, we will be looking for reports of specific measures our members have taken to cut potential linkages to the Region based on their tracing activities.

 How is the FLA helping companies address forced labor in their Xinjiang supply chains?